-- Nevertheless, even though Uber was fully aware of its sexual predator problem it 305. failed to take safety precautions to protect its passengers. - 306.
-Even after Uber was aware some Uber drivers were using driving for Uber as an opportunity to get unsuspecting women into their vehicle and to sexually assault them, Uber and its executing officers made the conscious decision not to implement more thoroughly vet its drivers before and after hiring them. - 307.
-The decision not to implement more thorough and persistent background checks was driven by Uber Executives' desire for rapid expansion and increased profits, because the more drivers driving for Uber, the more money there was to be made. - 308.
-Prioritizing profits over safety, Uber and its executive officers also made the conscious decision not to warn its customers/users of the risk of being sexually assaulted even after they were fully aware of this risk. - Safety precautions such as enhanced background checks, biometric fingerprinting, job interviews, electronic monitoring systems, ongoing monitoring of Uber drivers and rides through available technology including cameras and GPS; a zero tolerance policy for drivers who deviate from expected behavior by leaving the vehicle with passengers, or by deviating substantially from the assigned route, a warning system for when a driver significantly deviates from the intended route or prematurely terminates a ride, a system for checking in with and verifying a passenger's safety when a driver prematurely terminates a ride or significantly deviates from the intended route; a zero-tolerance program for sexual assault and guidelines mandating immediate termination; a zero-tolerance policy for fraternizing with passengers, creating and instituting a system encouraging customer reporting; and adequate monitoring of customer complaints by well-trained and effective customer service representatives, warnings to passengers of the dangers of being attacked by Uber drivers, and cooperation with law enforcement when a driver attacks a passenger would have cost Uber money and reputational damage.
+309. Safety precautions such as enhanced background checks, biometric fingerprinting, job interviews, electronic monitoring systems, ongoing monitoring of Uber drivers and rides through available technology including cameras and GPS; a zero tolerance policy for drivers who deviate from expected behavior by leaving the vehicle with passengers, or by deviating substantially from the assigned route, a warning system for when a driver significantly deviates from the intended route or prematurely terminates a ride, a system for checking in with and verifying a passenger's safety when a driver prematurely terminates a ride or significantly deviates from the intended route; a zero-tolerance program for sexual assault and guidelines mandating immediate termination; a zero-tolerance policy for fraternizing with passengers, creating and instituting a system encouraging customer reporting; and adequate monitoring of customer complaints by well-trained and effective customer service representatives, warnings to passengers of the dangers of being attacked by Uber drivers, and cooperation with law enforcement when a driver attacks a passenger would have cost Uber money and reputational damage.
 Because of this, Uber, at the direction of its corporate officers, decided not to implement such precautions and instead has continued to place its passengers at greater risk of sexual assault, rape, and exploitation by Uber's own drivers.

 - 310. Prioritizing profits over passenger safety, Uber and its executive officers acted, and continues to act, recklessly and in knowing, conscious disregard of the safety of its passengers, including that of Plaintiff, and the public. - 311.
 As a legal result of the aforementioned negligent, reckless and grossly negligent conduct of Uber, Plaintiff was sexually assaulted, sexually battered, raped, falsely imprisoned, stalked, harassed, and/or otherwise attacked by an Uber driver, which humiliated, degraded, violated, and robbed her of her dignity and personal safety. - 312.
-The deprayed attack on Plaintiff caused Plaintiff to suffer serious emotional distress as well as physical and or psychological harm from which she may never fully recover. - 313.
+The depraved attack on Plaintiff caused Plaintiff to suffer serious emotional distress as well as physical and or psychological harm from which she may never fully recover. - 313.
 Uber's negligence and recklessness was a "willful and conscious disregard" of the safety of others, and therefore warrants punitive damages pursuant to California Civil Code § 3294. - 314.
 As a result of Uber's misconduct as stated above, Plaintiff prays for exemplary damages to punish Uber for its misconduct and to deter future misconduct.

-PRAYER FOR RELIEF

-For these reasons, Plaintiff prays for judgment against Defendants Uber Technologies, Inc., Rasier, LLC, Rasier-CA, LLC and Does 1-50 inclusive.
-They ask that this judgment be inclusive of all Defendants, and that they be held jointly and severally liable, as follows:

-- For special damages, according to proof; a. - For past and future general damages, including physical pain, mental anguish, b. disfigurement and physical impairment, according to proof; - For past and future lost earnings and/or earning capacity, according to proof; c. - d.
-For medical expenses, past and future, according to proof; - For punitive and exemplary damages, according to proof; e. - f.
-For prejudgment interest from the date of Plaintiff's incidents to the date of judgment, as provided by law, according to proof at the time of trial; - For costs of litigation incurred herein; g. - h.
-For attorney's fees;
+1 PRAYER FOR RELIEF 2 For these reasons, Plaintiff prays for judgment against Defendants Uber Technologies, Inc., Rasier, 3 LLC, Rasier-CA, LLC and Does 1-50 inclusive.
+They ask that this judgment be inclusive of all 4 Defendants, and that they be held jointly and severally liable, as follows: 5 a.
+For special damages, according to proof; For past and future general damages, including physical pain, mental anguish, 6 b.
+7 disfigurement and physical impairment, according to proof; 8 For past and future lost earnings and/or earning capacity, according to proof; c.
+9 d.
+For medical expenses, past and future, according to proof; 10 For punitive and exemplary damages, according to proof; e.
+For prejudgment interest from the date of Plaintiff's incidents to the date of judgment, as 11 f. ₫ 12 provided by law, according to proof at the time of trial; 115.426.3000 phone • 415.426.3001 phone • 15.426.3001 ft.
+14 g.
+For costs of litigation incurred herein; h.
+For attorney's fees; i.
+For such other and further relief as this court may deem just and proper.
+DEMAND FOR JURY TRIAL 17 Plaintiff hereby demands a trial by jury as to all of their claims in this action.
+18 19 Dated: August 24, 2023 Respectfully Submitted, 20 LEVIN SIMES LLP